 Frieda Lawrence: The Memoirs and Correspondence edited by E.W.
 Tedlock Jr.

 The Paintings of D. H. Lawrence edited by Mervyn Levy, with essays by Harry T. Moore and Jack Lindsay and Herbert Read

 The Complete Poems of D. H. Lawrence edited by Vivian de Sola Pinto, edited by F. Warren Roberts

 The Tragedy of Charles II in the years 1630-1660 by Hester W. Chapman

 The Stuarts in Love by Maurice Ashley

-Dreamtigers by Jorge Luis Borges, translated by Mildred Boyer, by Harold Morland
+Dreamtigers by Jorge Luis Borges, translated by Mildred Boyer and Harold Morland

-Labyrinths by Jorge Luis Borges, edited by Donald Yates, by James E. Irby
+Labyrinths by Jorge Luis Borges, edited by Donald Yates and James E. Irby

 Two Modes of Thought: My Encounters with Science and Education by James B. Conant

 The Journal of Jules Renard edited and translated by Louise Bogan and Elizabeth Roget